s0md3v/sd-webui-roop/README.md

 3. That's it, now the generated result will have the face you selected

 ## Tips

+#### I hate you for filtering NSFW

+I totally get why people wants it as an option.
+But it would make it too easy to bypass.
+I am not against nsfw in general on sd.
+I am against swapping the face of a real person into nsfw content which is really different.
+If it were possible to check that the faces were synthetic faces (which is currently not reliably possible) before making the swap, I would have no problem with this.
+Making it easy for everyone seems ethically risky.
+In any case, I wouldn't take this responsibility on a personal level.
+I wouldn't want to feel responsible for someone being harassed with this tool.

 #### Getting good quality results
 First of all, make sure the "Restore Face" option is enabled.
 You can also try the "Upscaler" option or for more finer control, use an upscaler from the "Extras" tab.